MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/01-azure-search.md

     > **Tip**: Keep the **Storage Account** blade open - you will need the subscription ID and one of the keys in the next procedure.

 ## Prepare to develop an app in Cloud Shell

 You'll develop your search app using Azure cloud shell.
 The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have already cloned the **mslearn-knowledge-mining** repo, you can skip this task.
-Otherwise, follow these steps to clone it to your development environment.

 1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment with no storage in your subscription.